How do I know if a lens will fit my camera?

 F mount

-Nikon first developed the F mount in the late 1950s and still uses the same basic attachment system even since.
+Nikon first developed the F mount in the late 1950s and uses the same basic attachment system even since.
 That’s still true for its DSLRs, which use the F mount.
 Nikon’s lens compatibility gets a little complicated beyond the simple mount, however.
 The company offers several types of lenses that work with specific types of cameras.
 The company has a solid explainer on its site to explain the broad compatibility issues.

 Generally, however, you can get many old lenses to work on current Nikon camera bodies, often without an adapter.